 Stalin Sort

-Stalin Sort – sorting right through, one of the sorting algorithms with data loss.
+Stalin Sort – sorting through, one of the algorithms of sorting with data loss.

-The algorithm is very efficient and efficient, O(n) time complexity.
+The algorithm is very productive and efficient, time complexity is O(n).

 It works like this:

-1. Loop through the array, comparing the current element with the next
+1. We loop through the array, comparing the current element with the next one

 2. If the next element is less than the current one, then delete it